kalavai-net/kube-watcher/README.md

 - [x] fetch resources available (allocatable) and registered (capacity)
 - [x] fetch nodes readiness
-- [] deploy prometheus to store cluster metrics (can do nodes and resources?)
+- [x] deploy prometheus to store cluster metrics (can do nodes and resources?)
+- [] access clusterIP of prometheus server from a cluster node (can't connect without port forwarding now)
 - [] deploy database to store node readiness and user resource mappings
 - [] service / application to register users (register resources to user accountns)
 - [] service / application to monitor node readiness